$16 Million Campus Consolidation Unites the Emmanuel College Community in Warrnambool

 “It was very disjointed and while it worked, the school knew there were long term benefits for education, safety, and the community in bringing everyone together”, says Rachel.

-Aware that Year 9 can be a formative year for students the college introduced the 9@RICE program in 2022 that focusses on resilience, innovation, community, and discovery, through project-based learning where students respond to complex challenges with real-world connection.
+Aware that Year 9 can be a formative year for students the college introduced the 9@RICE program in 2022 that focusses on resilience, innovation, community, and exploration, through project-based learning where students respond to complex challenges with real-world connection.

 Purpose built for Year 9s and the 9@RICE program, the Edmund Rice Centre features three flexible science labs, six general-purpose classrooms, three spacious breakout learning areas, an auditorium, and an indoor hard court.